Total Pageviews

 "Are you alright with this?"
 I asked Derek as I inclined the bean toward Doob.

 Derek shrugged and raised both hands, palms up.
 "What you gonna do?" he said.
-"Besides, Curtis says the apocalypse is upon us and it just don't seem right to get up in somebody's face about being politically incorrect when it's the end of the world."
+"Besides, Curtis says the apocalypse is upon us and it just doesn't seem right to get up in somebody's face about being politically incorrect when it's the end of the world."

 I looked at the designated Curtis.
 "What end-of-world?
 There's no end of the world at any time soon.
 That's so Y2K," I said.